-Research activities within this topic exploit machine learning, advanced signal processing and mathematical modeling to analyze (f)MRI, M/EEG and peripheral signal recordings in patients and healthy subjects.
+Our research combines machine learning, advanced signal processing and mathematical modeling to analyze multimodal neuroimaging and physiological data, including (f)MRI, M/EEG and peripheral recordings.

-Our aim is to accurately model the heterogeneous set of signals of interest and combine information obtained from different imaging techniques to overcome single technique limitations and artefactual confounds.
-The creation of automated algorithms, developed in strong collaboration with clinicians, provides the opportunity for better comprehend brain-disorders co-morbidities with many cardiovascular and metabolic pathologies and identify effective risk factors, with a diagnostic and prognostic value.
+Our multimodal integration approach is fundamental to advancing our understanding of the spatiotemporal dynamics of cortical and subcortical brain areas and to characterizing the coupling between the central and peripheral nervous system during both wakefulness and sleep.
+We investigate this interplay using both advanced laboratory techniques, such as simultaneous EEG-fMRI combined with peripheral recordings, and wearable EEG and peripheral sensors that enable ecological monitoring in real-life conditions.
+In this framework, the creation of automated algorithms, developed in strong collaboration with clinicians, provides the opportunity for better comprehend brain-disorders co-morbidities with many cardiovascular and metabolic pathologies and identify effective risk factors, with a diagnostic and prognostic value.

 We are involved in the development of multivariate approaches (e.g., MVPA, encoding and decoding algorithms) to analyze neuroimaging data in healthy subjects in collaboration with other research topics.
 Specifically, we use computational modeling (e.g., visual, acoustic and semantic) to obtain exhaustive stimulus descriptions and to understand the brain mechanisms involved in their encoding.